WHAT HAPPENS AT A BEHAVIOUR CONSULTATION

-- analyses how your pet feels on a day to day basis - are they fully content with life?
+- Analyses how your pet feels on a day to day basis - are they fully content with life?

-- determines how your pet feels when the problematic situation arises and
+- Determines how your pet feels when the problematic situation arises and

 - looks at why your pet is continuing to perform the problematic behaviour

-The behaviourist will then work with to you to devise an individual behaviour modification program.
+The behaviourist will work with to you to devise an individual behaviour modification program.
 This may involve several subsequent sessions, especially with aggression problems.

 CAPBT members work in close co-operation with your veterinary practice and keep them informed of progress and developments throughout.